cnelson20/ace_browser/README.md

 - run ./console to view what you can do
   - ./console URL will open a web page and download it (do not include https://)
   - ./console -f FILENAME will open a local HTML file
-  - ./console -s SITE PATH will open a web page and download it (do not include https://)
+  - ./console -s SITE PATH will open a web page and download it

-- once you have a page open, use the left and right arrow keys to move around the screen and the enter key to interact
+- once you have a page open, use the up, down, left, and right arrow keys to move around the screen and the enter key to interact.
+- input elements (for forms) have their colors inverted, and pressing enter will let you type until you press enter again
+- submit type input elements work like buttons